AjayKMehta/setup-machine/README.md

 - If the output looks OK, remove `--print-info-only` from above CLI command and run to install MikTex.

 - Add `$installFolder\bin\x64\` to `$Path`.

+### latexindent

+**latexindent** is used to format LaTeX in the VS Code extension [LaTeX-Workshop](https://github.com/James-Yu/LaTeX-Workshop).

+> [!WARNING]
+> The script that ships with MikTex requires a Perl installation but even after trying to install Perl (in standard and custom location), it still did not work.

+Download latest version from [here](https://github.com/cmhughes/latexindent.pl/releases) and make sure install folder is in `$Path`.

 ### Miktex Packages